Life as a Student

 If you’re interested in music, dance, theater, or cinema, look no further than the DeBartolo Performing Arts Center, which hosts a number of shows, concerts and movies throughout the year.
 The Student Union Board also holds many music-related events on campus, including Acoustic Cafe and the Collegiate Jazz Festival.

 One of the most exciting traditions here on campus is cheering on the Fighting Irish Football team.
 Throughout game day weekends, the campus is abuzz with visitors attending various Game Day events.
 Listen to the band play, catch an academic event, grab a steak sandwich from the Knights of Columbus, and tailgate!
 Every football season ESTEEM hosts a special tailgate for students, alumni and special guests – you won’t want to miss it.

-While ESTEEM students are kept plenty busy with a full class load and their Capstone Thesis Projects, they also find time to have some fun!
-In past years students have organized their own get-togethers and events, like trips to Lake Michigan, an ugly sweater holiday party, a class Thanksgiving feast and Secret Santa.
+While ESTEEM students are kept plenty busy with a full class load and their capstone projects, they also find time to have some fun!
+In past years students have organized their own get-togethers and events, like trips to Lake Michigan, an ugly sweater holiday party, an open mic night, a Friendsgiving feast, and Secret Santa.
 What will your class collaborate on?

 Faith and Service

 Rooted in the Catholic tradition, Notre Dame’s Office of Campus Ministry is committed to cultivating the faith of all Notre Dame students.
 They offer numerous resources and events to encourage personal spiritual growth and provide opportunities for pilgrimages, retreats and service.
 Regardless of your faith background, Campus Ministry seeks to meet the needs of all students and provides many interfaith resources for students to find a faith community and place to worship.

 Interested in giving back to the community while you’re here?
 The Center for Social Concerns has information about many community volunteer opportunities in which you can donate your time, energy and skills to make a difference.